-While an article about counter-surveillance was published a while back in American Survival Guide, acknowledging and identifying that you’re indeed being watched is just the first step to defeating those tracking your every move.
+Following up on an earlier ASG article about counter-surveillance, acknowledging and identifying that you’re indeed being watched is just the first step to defeating those tracking your every move.
 The more important follow-up questions are: how can you really be sure there’s someone following you, and if so, what do you do about it?

 You may think that you’d have to be someone rich, famous or working in a “dangerous” job (such as military, intelligence or law enforcement) to become a stalker’s target, but this is a myth.
 As long as you have something of value or engage in any activity that puts you in contact with other people, you can still become a magnet for all manner of undesirable individuals or groups.

 What you think of yourself isn’t the issue; you could be a target for reasons you may not even be aware of.
 They could be out to get back at you for something you may have done to them or someone close to them or for something you posted online that unknowingly offended them.
 You may have dated and rejected someone with a history of mental illness you didn’t know about.
 You might just fit the exact type of victim that a certain serial killer likes.
 You could be randomly picked by thieves, and they’re tailing you to see what valuables they can take from you.
 It could even be as simple as you being the “right” victim for a felon, and you just happened to be at the right place at the wrong time.

 Whatever the reason you were “picked” as a target, it’s important you acknowledge this possibility and thus adjust your self-awareness accordingly.
 Don’t overthink or debate with yourself why you could be stalked; instead, focus on confirming your suspicion.
 If it turns out to be a false alarm, it’s better to have been hyper-aware instead of being lulled into a false sense of safety.

 When confronted with this possible scenario, do the following steps: